farhadcu/PFM_FM/README.md

-# POM_FM Automation Framework
+# Swag Labs PFM Project Using Java, Selenium, TestNG and Allure Report Generates

-This repository contains an automation testing framework using the Page Object Model (POM) design pattern with TestNG and Allure reporting.
+This repository contains an automation testing framework using the Page Factory Model (PFM) design pattern with TestNG and Allure reporting for Swag Labs (https://www.saucedemo.com/).
 Follow the setup instructions below to get started.

 ## 📁 Clone the Repository